This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 “The general health situation is not a cause of concern,” the statement added.

-The United States has confirmed five cases, including one in Washington state, two in California, one in Arizona, and one in Illinois.
+The United States has confirmed six coronavirus cases, including one in Washington state, two in California, one in Arizona, and two in Illinois.

-The US has raised its travel advisory level and cautioned travelers to reconsider visiting China.
-It has also ordered the evacuation of all non-emergency personnel and their families from Hubei province.
+The State Department is telling US citizens not to travel to China amid the outbreak.
+In an advisory posted on the State Department website Friday, the agency elevated its travel warning to “Do Not Travel” and warned of possible “travel restrictions to be put into effect with little or no advance notice.”

+The advisory said US citizens currently in China should consider leaving using commercial means.